Oscar Wilde, A Vagabond With a Mission: The Story of Oscar Wilde’s Lecture Tours of Britain and Ireland by Geoff Dibb

 ~ ~ ~ ~ ~ ~ ~ ~

 Two works by Oscar Wilde, a Hellenist at Oxford.

-Oscar Wilde: The Women of Homer edited by Thomas Wright and Donald Mead
+The Oscar Wilde Society has issued the first edition of a hitherto unpublished work by Oscar Wilde.
+Oscar Wilde: The Women of Homer edited by Thomas Wright and Donald Mead.

-Oscar Wilde: The Women of Homer, edited by Thomas Wright and Donald Mead, was published by the Oscar Wilde Society on 1st November 2008 in a limited cloth bound hardback illustrated edition.
-A second impression with corrections is now available.
+Oscar Wilde: The Women of Homer, edited by Thomas Wright and Donald Mead, is published by the Oscar Wilde Society in a limited cloth bound hardback illustrated edition. .

 Wilde's manuscript has survived.
 Robert Ross seems to have contemplated including it in his Collected Edition of Wilde's works but he never finished the work of editing it.